About this site

 What does Packages show?

 Sortable table of every tracked official Unity package (Input System, Addressables, URP, HDRP, Cinemachine, Burst, and the rest of the curated allowlist).
-Each row links to the package detail page, which lists every indexed version with publish date and Unity-version compatibility range.
+Each row opens a dialog listing every indexed version with its publish date and changelog.

 What does Resources show?